 Activity Restriction in Pregnancy

 Activity restriction refers to reducing one’s normal activity to any degree.
 Some healthcare providers recommend activity restriction to manage certain pregnancy complications.
-These include preterm labor, preterm premature rupture of membranes, elevated blood pressure, preeclampsia, fetal growth restriction, placenta previa, and carrying twins or triplets.
+These include preterm labor, preterm premature rupture of membranes (PPROM), elevated blood pressure, preeclampsia, fetal growth restriction, placenta previa, and carrying twins or triplets.

 • The terms “bed rest” and “activity restriction” are often used interchangeably.
 In reality, they can mean different things.
 “Bed rest” is usually considered the strictest form of activity restriction, but even “bed rest” can have different meanings and varying degrees of limitations.
 There is no one accepted definition of bed rest.